fragtastic/cis-benchmark-converter/README.md

 - For Excel output install the `xlsxwriter` Python package

 ## Dumping Text
+**Warning:** Adobe Acrobat DC on Windows will produce broken txt files.
+Use Adobe Acrobat DC on MacOS only.
 ```
 In Adobe Acrobat DC:
 - File -> Export To -> Text (Plain)